 I've vibe coded my prototype.
 Now what?

 You built something real.
-Vibe coding is great for getting to a prototype fast — but now you're hitting the ceiling.
-Performance, team workflows, ownership, scalability.
-There's a clear path forward.
+Vibe coding is great for getting to a prototype fast.
+But now you are hitting the ceiling: performance, team workflows, ownership, scalability.
+There is a clear path forward.

 Lovable